 - Cullen Management LLC — small organization in the management services industry

 In addition to personal injury law, Altizer Law, P.C., also practices medical malpractice law.
-We understand how you feel when a trusted medical provider becomes distracted or makes a mistake that leaves you hurt or a loved one gone.
+We understand how you feel when a trusted medical provider becomes distracted or makes a mistake that leaves you hurt or a loved one harmed.
 Attorney Bettina Altizer works with people who have been harmed by medical malpractice every day.
 We speak the language and we know the real meaning of harms or hurts resulting from medical malpractice.
 We hope you never have reason to need our help, but if you do, you can count on two things: a compassionate and caring staff, and attorneys who will fight relentlessly and aggressively on your behalf.

 Many travelers stop at Wytheville to eat or to stay the night.
 In addition to several truck stops, there are hotels and motels, and numerous restaurants.

 Those who are not just passing through, outdoor recreational opportunities abound.
 The Blue Ridge Mountains surround Wythe County, the Jefferson National Forest offers countless opportunities for

 hiking, biking, horseback riding and even a motorcycle trail, and for those who prefer water activities, there are nearly 250 miles of trails, 20 miles of river frontage on the New River.
 Fishing is great on the New River.
 Rural Retreat Lake is a 90-acre fishing spot.
 There are also several trout hatcheries and farms.

 Wythe County offers many parks to visit and places for picnicking, camping and family fun.
 Sites of special interest include

 - African American Heritage Driving Tour

 - West Wind Farm Vineyard Winery